-This might come as a surprise to some parents: fruit juice isn’t the healthiest beverage for your child.
-It lacks the fibre from whole fruits.
-It’s healthier for your child to eat fresh fruit and drink more water instead.
+This may come as a surprise to some parents: fruit juice isn’t the healthiest choice for your child.
+Unlike whole fruits, it lacks fibre and can contribute to excessive sugar intake.
+It’s much better for your child to eat fresh fruit and make water their go-to drink.
+Encouraging water as the default option helps build a healthy habit that benefits their teeth and overall well-being.

 Related: Early Childhood Nutrition